Members of MREA are electric cooperatives – Community-Based Energy Companies

 Cooperatives are rural economic drivers

-- We employ about 5,440 people in Minnesota.
+- The distribution and generation and transmission cooperative members of MREA employ 5,968 people.
 These are good jobs with good wages and benefits.

 - We supply over 14.7 billion kWh per year (about 18 percent of the state’s total kWh sold) and generate $1.5 billion in revenues.